-Initial state Final state Notes InconsistentStopped InconsistentStopped - InconsistentCopying InconsistentStopped - ConsistentStopped ConsistentStopped -access permitted ConsistentSynchronized ConsistentStopped -access permitted Idling ConsistentStopped -access permitted IdlingDisconnected unchanged A relationship can move to the stopped state when reconnected.
-InconsistentDisconnected InconsistentStopped On the cluster issuing the svctask stoprcrelationship command.
-InconsistentDisconnected unchanged On the disconnected cluster.
-ConsistentDisconnected ConsistentStopped On the cluster issuing the svctask stoprcrelationship command, -access permitted.
-ConsistentDisconnected unchanged On the disconnected cluster, -access permitted.
+Initial state Final state Notes InconsistentStopped InconsistentStopped None.
+InconsistentCopying InconsistentStopped None.
+ConsistentStopped ConsistentStopped The -access parameter is permitted.
+ConsistentSynchronized ConsistentStopped The -access parameter is permitted.
+Idling ConsistentStopped The -access parameter is permitted.
+IdlingDisconnected unchanged A relationship can move to the stopped state when the cluster is reconnected.
+InconsistentDisconnected InconsistentStopped These states apply to the cluster issuing the svctask stoprcrelationship command.
+InconsistentDisconnected unchanged These states apply to the disconnected cluster.
+ConsistentDisconnected ConsistentStopped These states apply to the cluster issuing the svctask stoprcrelationship command.
+The -access parameter is permitted.

+Table 3. stoprcrelationship consistency group states (continued). stoprcrelationship consistency group initial and final states svctask stoprcrelationship rccopy1 switchrcconsistgrp

+Initial state Final state Notes ConsistentDisconnected unchanged These states apply to the disconnected cluster.
+The -access parameter is permitted.
-• CMMVC5786E The action failed because the cluster is not in a stable state.

-CMMVC5936E The action failed because an entity that was specified in the command does not exist.
-CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted.
-CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.
-An invocation example svctask stoprcrelationship rccopyl The resulting output No feedback switchrcconsi stgrp The switchrcconsistgrp command reverses the roles of the primary and secondary virtual disks in a Metro Mirror or Global Mirror consistency group when that consistency group is in a consistent state.
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5936E The action failed because an entity that was specified in the command does not exist. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.

+The switchrcconsistgrp command reverses the roles of the primary and secondary virtual disks (VDisks) in a Metro Mirror or Global Mirror consistency group when that consistency group is in a consistent state.
 All the relationships in the consistency group are affected by this change.

-Syntax ▶ svctask - - switchrcconsistgrp - - -primary - master aux ▶ rc_consist_group_id Parameters -primary master aux (Required) Specifies whether the master or auxiliary side of the relationships in the group will become the primary VDisks. rc_consist_group_id rc_consist_group_name (Required) Specifies the ID or name of the consistency group to switch.
+-primary master | aux

+(Required) Specifies whether the master or auxiliary side of the relationships in the group will become the primary VDisks.

+rc\consist\group\id | rc\consist\group\name

+(Required) Specifies the ID or name of the consistency group to switch.

 This command applies to a consistency group.
-It is normally issued to reverse the roles of the primary and secondary virtual disks in a consistency group, perhaps as part of a failover process associated with a disaster recovery event.
-Write access to the former primary VDisks is lost and write access to the new primary VDisks is acquired.
+It is normally issued to reverse the roles of the primary and secondary virtual disks in a consistency group, perhaps as part of a failover process that is associated with a disaster recovery event.
+Write access to the former primary VDisks is lost and write access to the new primary

+VDisks is acquired.
 This command is successful when the consistency group is in a connected, consistent state, and when reversing the direction of the relationships would not lead to a loss of consistency, for example, when the consistency group is consistent and synchronized.
 The consistency group must be in one of the following states in order for the switchrcconsistgrp command to process correctly:

 - ConsistentSynchronized

-- ConsistentStopped and Synchronized
+- · ConsistentStopped and Synchronized

-- Idling and Synchronized
+- · Idling and Synchronized

 The consistency group moves to the ConsistentSynchronized state after the successful completion of this command.
-If you specify the -primary parameter and it is the same as the current primary, the command has no affect.
+If you specify the -primary parameter and it is the same as the current primary, the command has no effect.

-Possible failures • CMMVC5786E The action failed because the cluster is not in a stable state.
-CMMVC5936E The action failed because an entity that was specified in the command does not exist.
-CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. • CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.
-An invocation example svctask switchrcconsistgrp -primary aux rccopy2 The resulting output No feedback switchrcrelationship The switchrcrelationship command reverses the roles of primary and secondary virtual disks in a stand-alone Metro Mirror or Global Mirror relationship when that relationship is in a consistent state.
-Syntax ►→- svctask - - switchrcrelationship - - -primary -⊥ master ⊥ aux - - rc rel id - └ rc_rel_name ┘ Parameters -primary master | aux (Required) Specifies whether the master disk or the auxiliary disk is to be the primary. rc rel id | rc rel name (Required) Specifies the ID or name of the relationship to switch.
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5936E The action failed because an entity that was specified in the command does not exist. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.

+svctask switchrcconsistgrp -primary aux rccopy2

+switchrcrelationship

+The switchrcrelationship command reverses the roles of primary and secondary virtual disks in a stand-alone Metro Mirror or Global Mirror relationship when that relationship is in a consistent state.

+-primary master | aux

+(Required) Specifies whether the master disk or the auxiliary disk is to be the primary.

+(Required) Specifies the ID or the name of the relationship to switch.